top of page

 As a newbie to significant grief and trauma I felt isolated and lonely.
 I worried I was the only person feeling this way.
 Engaging with creativity helped me to manage difficult feelings and led to a stronger sense of belonging.

 My family and I set up a WhatsApp group and we all taught ourselves to crochet.
 We then signed up to a free Crochet Along (CAL).
 This is a space where people make the same pattern together at the same time.
 Coincidently, the teacher had experienced a similar grief and trauma to ours.
-She had started the grief in tribute to a friend who had died by suicide.
+She had started the group in tribute to a friend who had died by suicide.
 It was great fun and comforting to be a part of this group online.

 Th WhatsApp group was made up of cousins, my aunt, friends, my mum, and siblings.
 In the end we all made a beautiful blanket that we all call our ‘Jess blanket’ as this was my sister's name.
 Inside each of those stitches so much is represented in the connections we made and continue to make with one another.